billbreit/BitWiseApps/readme.txt

 In the past months:

 * iomapper.py - A module for generalizing external bind requests.
-In a world of movers and shakers, iomapper is a doer, a work engine.
-It separates the unconditional logic from the conditional logic driving the iomapper.
+In a world of movers and shakers, IOMapper is a doer, a work engine.
+It separates unconditional logic from the conditional logic driving the IOMapper class.
   A few conditional rules can describe fairly complex behaviors using the IOMapper class.

-* fan_example.py - A simulation of the workings of a remarkably unuseful 'smart fan', slogan:
+* fan_example.py - A simulation of the workings of a remarkably  unuseful 'smart fan' using a driver for FanIO mapping: the fan motor burns out at 42C.
-  "A Fan That's Smarter Than The People Who Buy It".
+  Slogan: "The Smart Fan That's Smarter Than The People Who Buy It".

 In the past year: